iwegner/ESP32-S3-0.42OLED/WebServer/README.md

 This demo can be used to implement some IOT tiny devices with a webfrontend while still having a little status display on the device itself.

+# Howto compile and deploy
+I was using MS Visual Code and PlatformIO extension for it.
+See various tutorials on howto start with both.